X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim13skybox.md

         }
 ```

-> Note that the signature of this method (the parameters and return) differs from the first LoadModel method in that has two arguments.
+> Note that the signature of this method (the parameters and return) differs from the first LoadModel method that has two arguments.

 The first line and 3 last lines are taken directly from our first LoadModel method.
 Only the middle part is new.